moizali01/moizali01.github.io/_pages/about.md

 ## About

 I am a first-year Ph.D.
-Computer Science student at [University of Illinois Chicago (UIC)](https://www.uic.edu/).
-I completed my undergrad in Computer Science at [Lahore University of Management Sciences (LUMS)](https://lums.edu.pk/).
-My research interests include program analysis tools, auditing LLM-generated code, and enhancing software security through debloating and ML-based techniques.
-I also explore the robustness of machine learning models and the design of security guardrails.
+Computer Science student at [University of Illinois Chicago (UIC)](https://www.uic.edu/), advised by [Jason Polakis](https://www.cs.uic.edu/~polakis/).

-During my undergrad, I have had the good fortune of being advised by [Dr. Ashish Gehani](https://www.csl.sri.com/people/gehani/), [Dr. Sazzadur Rahaman](https://sazzadur.com/), [Dr. Yasir Zaki](https://yasirzaki.net/), and [Dr. Fareed Zaffar](https://lums.edu.pk/lums_employee/422).
+I completed my undergrad in Computer Science at **LUMS**, where I had the good fortune of being advised by [Ashish Gehani](https://www.csl.sri.com/people/gehani/), [Sazzadur Rahaman](https://sazzadur.com/), [Yasir Zaki](https://yasirzaki.net/), and [Fareed Zaffar](https://lums.edu.pk/lums_employee/422).
+My undergraduate research focused on the alignment of large language models (LLMs) for security and on auditing and improving program analysis techniques.

+I am broadly interested in the use of LLMs, particularly agentic browsing agents on the internet.
+My current research focuses on auditing these agents for security, focusing on fingerprinting and privacy risks.
+Through this work, I aim to help developers and researchers identify security and privacy risks and build more robust systems.

 ## Publications